eliecerUribe/fathom/README.md

 # React App with REST API Integration

 This repository contains a React application that demonstrates how to consume a REST API using Axios.
-The app fetches product data from the [FakeAPI](https://fakeapi.platzi.com/en/rest/products) and displays it in a user-friendly interface.
+The app fetches product data from the [FakeAPI](https://fakeapi.platzi.com/en/rest/products){:target="_blank"} and displays it in a user-friendly interface.

 ## Features

-- Fetches product data from the FakeAPI.
+- Fetches products in a list.
-- Displays the fetched product data in a visually appealing way.
+- Add new product
-- Allows users to view detailed information about each product.
+- Edit a product
-- Provides a responsive design for a seamless experience across devices.
+- Delete a product

 ## Technologies Used